moloewe-leuphana/moloewe-leuphana.github.io/docs/project_notebook/setting_up_tools.md

 ### 6.4 Slider

-Place the code for the Slider tool in the cell that contains the class `tool_slider`.
+Place the code for the Slider tool in the cell *"Tool Slider"* beneath the line `class tool_slider`.

 The Slider tool requires both a `get_` and a `set_` function.